dynamicspartnersee/dynamicspartnersee.github.io/apps/einvoices-for-estonia/docs/en-US/help.md

 ---
 ---
 # E-Invoices for Estonia - User Guide
 E-Invoices for Estonia solution allows to exchange e-invoices with your business partners.
-As a prerequisite, you must have entered into a corresponding contract with one of the e-invoice operators Omniva or Fitek.
+As a prerequisite, you must have entered into a corresponding contract with one of the e-invoice operators Finbite (formerly Omniva) or Unifiedpost (formerly Fitek).

 ## Table of Contents
   - [Service Setup](#service-setup)